BM Ride will take place on Sunday 20th September 2020 at 06.45am.

 It is against race rules to transfer your number to another person.
 If you are found to gift or sell your place to another runner your entry will be deleted and you will not be allowed to enter Brighton Marathon Weekend in the future.

-Any participants under the age of 18 at time of registration will need to be registered by a parent of guardian.
+Any participants under the age of 18 at time of registration will need to gain the permission of a parent or guardian.